UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Experimental Results

 \subsection{Comparison with SOTA and Ablation Study}

-Since our model is a general-purpose model, we aimed to compare it with state-of-the-art (SOTA) models that are also general-purpose.
-However, there are currently few mainstream general-purpose models capable of performing both segmentation and classification.
-Most researchers focus on SAM and its variants.
-Therefore, we compared the performance of SAM-based SOTA methods with our model on segmentation datasets.
-We conducted comparisons under two configurations: the first utilized the official pre-trained weights released by SAM, and the second employed a SAM variant specifically designed for ultrasound data named SAMUS, which was trained and tested on our BroadUS-\AnnoNum~Dataset.
-In addition to comparing with SOTA models, we also conducted ablation experiments.
-Firstly, we trained models named Single, which involves training a separate model for each dataset (a traditional approach where these models lack generalizability and cannot be effectively extended to new tasks or datasets).
-Secondly, we trained our proposed \modelname~without prompt guidance.
-This model entails combining all datasets into one and training without any prompts, serving as an ablation version of our proposed model.
-This allows us to verify whether the inclusion of prompts in our model (named \modelname) genuinely enhances its performance.
+Given our model's general-purpose design, we compared it with state-of-the-art (SOTA) models, particularly SAM and its variants.
+We evaluated our model against SAM-based methods in two configurations: using SAM's official pre-trained weights and a SAM variant for ultrasound data, SAMUS, trained on our BroadUS-\AnnoNum~Dataset.
+Additionally, we performed ablation studies.
+We first trained individual models for each dataset (Single), highlighting the traditional approach's lack of generalizability.
+Then, we trained our \modelname~model without prompts to assess whether prompts genuinely enhance performance.